Mitigating exorbitant energy costs with membrane bioreactor efficiencies

 Schofield Barracks in Honolulu is home to Hawaii’s largest U.S. Army installation.
 The base primarily provides troop and family housing, as well as several Army support buildings.
 The Schofield Barracks Wastewater Treatment Plant (SBWWTP) is an important part of base operations.
 The military wastewater treatment plant was constructed in the 1970s and was converted to membrane bioreactor (MBR) technology when Aqua Engineers purchased the plant in 2006.

 When Aqua Engineers purchased and upgraded the plant, it became the largest privately-owned R-1 facility in Hawaii.
-An R-1 facility provides premium recycled water to irrigate lawns, golf courses, parks and other sites.
+The Schofield R-1 facility provides premium recycled water for agricultural purposes.